LOOKING FOR A GREAT RURAL LIFE? Let Me Show You Manitoulin Island, Canada

 Life on “Deer Island”

 There’s probably a greater diversity of wildlife on Manitoulin now than before agricultural settlement happened because the landscape is now more diverse than it ever was naturally.
 Natural forests and now flanked by farm fields in a way that favours all kinds of animals that never lived here originally.
 White-tailed deer are a classic case in point.
 When settlers first moved to Manitoulin in the 19th century there were no deer here, just a small population of woodland caribou.
 Now there are probably as many deer living here as people.
 And in Gore Bay, the deer are exceptionally tame.
 I’ve seen a herd of deer walking down the main street in town in the middle of the day more than once.
 The video below shows a group of very comfortable deer coming for a visit to a house in town.
 One of the deer is almost standing on the front porch.
-These are not tame animals or someone’s pets, but wild animals that have no fear of people.
+These are not domestic animals or someone’s pets, but wild animals that have no fear of people.

 Manitoulin Island Facts at a Glance: